 - Use gestures to shape the music being played, communicating desired tempo, phrasing, tone, color, pitch, volume, and other performance aspects.

-- Direct groups at rehearsals and live or recorded performances in order to achieve desired effects such as tonal and harmonic balance dynamics, rhythm, and tempo.
+- Direct groups at rehearsals and live or recorded performances to achieve desired effects such as tonal and harmonic balance dynamics, rhythm, and tempo.

 - Plan and schedule rehearsals and performances, and arrange details such as locations, accompanists, and instrumentalists.

 - Consider such factors as ensemble size and abilities, availability of scores, and the need for musical variety, to select music to be performed.